 Credit: eatwithclarity.com

 To make sure your tofu gets crispy, make sure you press your tofu.
-Wrap your tofu between two towels and placing a few books on it.
+Wrap your tofu between two towels and place a few books on it.

-Or, to make it even easier, just use a tofu press.
-This tofu press is one of the best on the market.
+Or, to make it even easier, this tofu press is one of the best on the market.

 Per Serving: